-- Laziness.
-Or to put a scientific spin on it: energy conservation, which is one-third of our innate “motivational triad.”
+- LAZINESS.
+Or in scientific terms, energy conservation, which is one-third of our innate “motivational triad.”

-- Detachment.
-Which ranges from lack of knowledge to deep denial.
+- DETACHMENT.
+Which ranges from a lack of knowledge to deep denial.

 You know about the Motivational Triad?
 The 40-second video at left shows how all animals, from sharks to Labrador retrievers to your mom, operate on three basic instincts:

 - PLEASURE SEEKING (originally in the form of food — to survive — and sex — to further the species)

 - ENERGY CONSERVATION (to make sure the food fuels us for as long as possible)